flightaware/tohil/README.md

    - side effects: executes code in the Tcl interpreter
    - *Do not use with untrusted substituted input*
    - `evalString` may be any valid Tcl code, including semicolons for single line statements or multiline blocks
-   - uncaught tcl errors tracing back all the way to the the tohil interface are raised as a python exception
+   - uncaught tcl errors tracing back all the way to the the tohil membrane are raised as a python exception

 By default the results of the Tcl code evaluated (if there wasn't an exception) is returned to the caller, as a string.